ogradyc01/GoldenCheetah/UG_Side-Bar_Diary-view.md

 ## Calendar

 The calendar allows monthly "scrolling" through your data.
-Days for which rides exist, are colored as defined in  preferences `Options->Data Fields->Notes Keywords`.
+Days for which activities exist, are colored as defined in  preferences `Options->Data Fields->Notes Keywords`.

 ## Summary

-The summary shows a brief summary of your ride data for the time frame selected in the 'Calendar' pane.
+The summary shows a brief summary of your activity data for the time frame selected in the 'Calendar' pane.
 At the upper border you can select if the view shall show "Day Summary", "Weekly Summary" or "Monthly Summary".

 _Note: The setting of day, weekly or monthly in the 'Summary' pane is also used when showing the diagrams in the 'Main View' of the 'Diary' view._